As Christian parents, we want to guide our children towards a strong relationship with God and to learn to pray without ceasing.

 How to Create a War Room for Kids

 - Crayons and markers

 Step 1: Teach children the meaning behind a war room

-Before creating a prayer space of their own, teach children why a war room is important.
+Before creating a prayer space of their own, teach children the war room meaning, explain why a war room is important, and why you want to create a war room for kids.
 Discuss each point below and read aloud the coordinating Bible verses.

 - help them have a special place to pray that’s just their own and have personal time with God (read aloud Matt.
 6:6)

 - encourage them to pray for all things (read Psalm 66:19)